The Historical Role of Women in Javanese Royal Courts

 Bahasa Indonesia emerged from Malay trading and literary traditions, became a nationalist symbol in 1928, and grew into a modern state language while coexisting with Indonesia's many regional languages.

-A museum-style overview of how Balinese village life has long been organized through customary institutions, neighborhood councils, temple obligations, and collective decision-making.
+This article traces how Balinese village life has long been organized through customary institutions, neighborhood councils, temple obligations, and collective decision-making.

-A museum-style overview of how long interaction with Chinese communities shaped Indonesian traditions through trade, Peranakan life, ritual, food, performance, and material culture.
+An exploration of how long interaction with Chinese communities shaped Indonesian traditions through trade, Peranakan life, ritual, food, performance, and material culture.

 A museum-style introduction to how the royal courts of Yogyakarta and Surakarta preserve ceremony, performance, etiquette, and material culture in Java.